-Before buying anything, it’s important to set a specific goal.
+But before buying anything, it’s important to set a specific goal.

-Written them?
-Let’s talk about the essentials for a home recording studio.
+Written your goals and purpose down?
+Okay, let’s talk about the essentials for a home recording studio.

 1. A Music Production Computer (Laptop or PC)

-Get A Laptop for Music Production if:
+Get a Laptop for Music Production if:

 - You plan to record and make music on the go.